Topics that have my interest right now

 have a mild infatuation with archiving thoughts and experiences, so I don't want to get

 rid of them altogether.
-They'll just grow and fester down here in the land of "things I
+More accurately, a lot of these are still deeply interesting to me, but I like to keep the above list fresh :) They'll just grow and fester down here in the land of "things I

 was once currently interested in".

 - Having become overcome with an extreme laziness just this moment - potentially encouraged by lack of caffeine as I'm cutting out coffee currently - I don't feel like writing further details on this one.
 You know what I meanGraveyard!
 This is one of those things that, once you're interested in it enough to get on top of it, you can sort of stop being so interested in and coast on your knowledge.
 Until quantum computers, I guess.

 - After spending so much time working with Rails on a daily basis, Sinatra is a really wonderfully simple and able framework.
 My drawing blog and this site are both built with Sinatra.Graveyard.
 I still love sinatra, but it's not a new interest.